 The salary scales are divided into steps or salary increments.
 These increments are an indication of the development in a job, if it is performed well.
 As a guideline, one indicative salary increment corresponds to one year of experience and development in a job.
-In principle, one year of experience is counted if the employee has worked in the same or an equivalent job for at least eight months in the previous calendar year.
+In principle, one year of experience is counted if the employee can make a reasonable case for having worked in the same or similar job for at least eight months in the previous (calendar) year.
+The moment at which salary increments are awarded differs per company.
+As a consequence, employees switching employer cannot claim more than one salary increment per (calendar) year.